shadtek/viking-chess/README.md

 - **Corners**: Only the King can occupy these squares, and they act as hostile squares for captures

-## AI Implementation

-The AI uses a minimax algorithm with alpha-beta pruning and evaluates positions based on:

-- Piece values and positioning
-- King's distance to corners
-- Control of center squares
-- Mobility of pieces
-- Capture opportunities

-Difficulty levels adjust search depth and evaluation weights to provide varied gameplay experiences.

 ## File Structure

 ```